Brain Fog in OCD: Causes, Symptoms, and Treatment Strategies

 Support Systems & Stress Management

-Building strong support networks, practicing relaxation techniques, and engaging in hobbies reduce rumination and improve mental clarity.
+Strong support networks, relaxation practices, and meaningful hobbies reduce rumination and improve mental clarity.

 Success Story – Overcoming Brain Fog in OCD | Emotion of Life

-Manav, 21 years old from Mumbai, came to Emotion of Life in 2023 with a 4-year history of OCD (saying sorry & responsibility OCD).
-He experienced constant brain fog due to guilt and repetitive rituals.
+Manav, 21, from Mumbai, arrived at Emotion of Life in 2023 with a 4-year history of OCD (saying sorry & responsibility OCD) and persistent brain fog fueled by guilt and repetitive rituals.

 Journey at Emotion of Life